 Tracing the history of this tradition reveals mixed dates of origin.
 Some say that it was initiated in reaction to the harsh winter of 1977, and others insist that it began in the early 1980s.
-Whatever the exact date, local yardman and sailor, Bob Turner, along with his fellow workers decided to permanently get rid of their socks - a symbol of winter, by throwing them into a bonfire on the occasion of the spring equinox.
+Whatever the exact date, local yardman and sailor Bob Turner and his fellow workers decided to permanently get rid of their socks - a symbol of winter- by throwing them into a bonfire on the occasion of the spring equinox.
 The spirit of this idea caught on and was held each spring.
-Since 2010, the Oyster Roast & Sock Burning has taken place at the Annapolis Maritime Museum with musical entertainment, food, drink, and special exhibits about oysters.
+Since 2010, the Oyster Roast & Sock Burning has taken place at the Annapolis Maritime Museum with musical entertainment, food, drink, and special oyster exhibits.
 Most of all, it’s the festive gathering of friends and neighbors, along with appearances by public officials welcoming the spring boating season.
 It may come as a surprise to learn that certain etiquette is observed by participants, including:

 Special Croquet Match for the Annapolis Cup

 The Annapolis Croquet Cup.
 Photo courtesy of VAAAC.